kubilus1/autoortho/README.md

 * AutoOrtho isn't running
 * You may have broken the links from your texture directories to the AutoOrtho mount location.
 Perhaps you manually moved around directories after downloading these from the configuration utility.
 * The directory AutoOrtho is configured to run from is now different from the directory links the scenery packs point to.

-Verify that all the directory links are correct, and consider simply cleaning up and reinstalling scenery from scratch, keeping a consistent 'Custom Scenery' directory configured.
+First verify that AutoOrtho is running and there are no obvious errors shown in a log.
+If it is running then verify that all the directory links are correct, and consider simply cleaning up and reinstalling scenery from scratch, keeping a consistent 'Custom Scenery' directory configured.

+If in doubt, re-install the scenery packs.

 ### Something went wrong with scenery setup and I'd like to start again.
 How do I reinstall?
 AutoOrtho checks for metadata for installed scenery packs in `Custom Scenery/z_autoorth/**_info.json`  Where '**' is a shortname for each scenery pack installed.
 You can delete the corresponding .json file, and re-run the configuration utility and should be able to reinstall the scenery pack